NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP3/Payloads.page.md

 ## {{page-title}}

 ### MessageHeader Resource
-For detailed information on the use of MessageHeader please refer to the {{pagelink:core-SPMessageHeader, text:Standard Pattern Message Header}}.
+For detailed information on the use of MessageHeader please refer to the {{pagelink:core-SPMessageHeader-1.1.3, text:Standard Pattern Message Header}}.

 The MessageHeader resource for the Referral Request should have the following resource elements set as follows:
 * **MessageHeader.eventCoding** - **must** be populated with 'servicerequest-request'